 All examinations must be conducted according to the procedures described in Thesis and Thesis Examination Administrative Processes, available at grad.ucalgary.ca/services/faculty-and-staff/gpdgpa-resources/policies-and-guidelines/guidelines-examiners.

 The Oral Examination

-1) The examination begins when the thesis is distributed to the examiners, at least three weeks prior to the date of the oral examination.
+1) The examination begins when the thesis is distributed to the examiners - including the advisory member - at least three weeks prior to the date of the oral examination.
 Examination committee members may not discuss the thesis amongst themselves or with the student.
 However, the supervisor and, if applicable, the co-supervisor may discuss the thesis with the student or with each other.
 The student may not submit revisions while the examination is in progress.

-2) The oral examination is normally open to the public but only members of the examination committee may question the student.
+2) The oral examination is normally open to the public but only members of the examination committee, including the advisory member, may question the student.

 3) The oral examination questioning will not exceed two hours.